PondiB/PondiB/README.md

 ### I'm a Geographer and a Software Engineer !
 A Computational Geographer who tries to solve various location-based challenges and data processing bottlenecks in our lives today.
 I learn everyday.
-- 🔭 I’m currently improving my knowledge in the Geo-Informatics space and Software Engineering with a focus on Data.
+- 🔭 I’m currently improving my knowledge in the Geo-Informatics space and Software Engineering with a focus on Geo-Data.
-- 🌱 Looking forward onto Software Engineer Roles (Python, Golang, Kotlin, Java, etc).
+- 🌱 Looking forward onto Software Engineer Roles (Python, Kotlin, Golang, etc).
 A bonus if it's spatial data intensive.
 - 🥅 Goals: To develop reliable and scalable data-intensive applications that are positiviely impactful to the society.